 5 Ways to Identify the Right Target Audience for Your Brand

-Launching a new business, product or service into the market comes with a big risk.
-Understanding the market landscape will help you minimize that risk and allow you to focus your marketing efforts the most cost-effective way possible.
+Launching a new brand—product or service—comes with a big risk.
+Understanding the market landscape will help you minimize that risk and allow you to focus your brand marketing efforts in the most cost-effective way possible.
 Identifying the right target audience for your brand is one of the most vital pieces of a marketing strategy.
 Strategies that are broad to begin with, are typically less successful than highly niche or targeted market segments.

-Therefore, before you begin marketing efforts, you need to define your target audience—the specific group that you can expect to purchase your products or services.
+Therefore, before you begin marketing efforts for your brand, you need to define your target audience—the specific group that you can expect to purchase your products or services.
 It will comprise your existing customers and potential customers.